 BBC GMR - Greater Manchester Radio, which succeeded Radio Manchester on 30 October 1988.
 For a while in the late 1990s the station was known as GMR Talk.
 The station was relaunched on 3 April 2006, when it reverted to its original name of Radio Manchester.

 BBC RADIO GUERNSEY - Opened the day after Radio Jersey, 16 March 1982.
 It covers the Bailiwick of Guernsey (Guernsey, Alderney and Sark).
 At launch the station broadcast for just three hours a day, relaying Radio 2 the rest of the time.
 Twenty years later, this had increased to 13 hours.
 The Channel Islands' radio stations enjoy a great deal of popularity - despite the small potential listenership, in terms of audience share, Radio Guernsey is the BBC's most popular local radio station, with over a third of islanders tuning in.

 BBC HEREFORD & WORCESTER - Station for the counties of Herefordshire and Worcestershire, which opened 14 February 1989.
 Popular presenters Jeremy Dry and Radio 5 Live's Jane Garvey were at the station when it began.
-Former Radio WM presenter Malcolm Boyden also presented here.
+Former Radio WM presenter Malcolm Boyden is currently a presenter here.

 BBC RADIO HUMBERSIDE - Opened 25 February 1971, over three years before the creation of the county of Humberside, and has continued under that name despite the abolition of the county itself.

 BBC RADIO JERSEY - Opened alongside Radio Guernsey, on 15 March 1982.
 The station's base in St Helier is also home to BBC Channel Islands television.
 Coverage of the island's own assembly, the States of Jersey, is transmitted on Radio Jersey's MW frequency.